Best Guard Dogs For Families

 History

-Like the Great Pyrenees, the Bernese Mountain Dog is a very old breed who was used by the Romans for guarding cattle and property.
-They later were used in high altitude areas of Europe to pull carts of goods over rocky terrain.
-Bernese Mountain Dogs are descendants of wolves, and their loyalty and strength transitioned them well to farm life in America guarding livestock.
-They are tireless workers, but their life expectancies are not long and they do have many medical issues owners have to watch out for, specifically bone spurs and other skeletal problems.
+Like the Great Pyrenees, the Bernese Mountain Dog is a very old breed that was used by the Romans for guarding cattle and property.
+They were later used in high-altitude areas of Europe to pull carts of goods over rocky terrain.
+Bernese Mountain Dogs are descendants of wolves, and their loyalty and strength transitioned them well to farm life in America, guarding livestock.
+They are tireless workers, but their life expectancies are not long.
+Along with that, they have many medical issues owners have to watch out for, specifically bone spurs and other skeletal problems.

 Tips On Owning

-Bernese Mountain Dogs have a thick coat full of (usually) long straight hairs.
+Bernese Mountain Dogs have a thick coat full of (usually) long, straight hairs.
 They require frequent brushing and will shed a tremendous amount of hair in their lifetime.
 These dogs do better in colder climates, as their thick coats make overheating very common in some southern states.
-They are also larger dogs with short life expectancies and a laundry list of medical issues, but if given the proper amount of care and attention, this breed is playful, obedient, and great for large and small families alike.
+They are also larger dogs with short life expectancies and a laundry list of medical issues.
+If given the proper amount of care and attention, this breed is playful and obedient.

 About The Breed